sthysel/arch-hp-zbook-g5/README.md

 # arch-hp-zbook-g5
-Install Arch on the HP Zbook G%
+Install Arch on the HP Zbook G5